top of page

 Inspired by the Headquarters hub from Call of Duty: WWII (2017), I designed a "playground park" sandbox featuring minigames and collectibles that let players earn tokens to upgrade their weapons or physical features.

-The video below showcases a YouTuber who briefly discusses the activity sections of the headquarters.
+The video showcases a YouTuber who briefly discusses the activity sections of the headquarters.
 I used the information here as a reference while designing the minigames and the playground level.

 4:17 - 4:53